-Configuring the controller: Complete the following steps to use the SCSI HostRAID feature to configure a RAID level-1 array on your computer:
+Configuring the controller: Complete the following steps to use the SCSI HostRAID feature to configure a RAID level-1 array:

-- 1. From the SCSISelect main menu, select Configure/View HostRAID Settings. - 2.
-From the list of ready drives, type C to create an array. - 3.
-Select RAID-1 when asked to select the RAID type. - 4.
-From the list of ready drives, select the two drives that you want to group into the array. - 5.
-Select Create new RAID-1.
+1. From the SCSISelect main menu, select Configure/View HostRAID Settings.

+- 2. From the list of ready drives, type C to create an array.

+- 3. When asked to select the RAID type, select RAID-1.

+- 4. From the list of ready drives, select the two drives that you want to group into the array.

+- Select Create new RAID-1.

 - 6. Type an identifier for the array.

 - 7. Select Yes to create the array.

 - 8. Press Esc to exit the utility.

 - 9. Restart the computer.